intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

   - The QLOG format seems to be the most mature candidate for souch exchange.

 Security, privacy and data protections considerations make the cross-layer The participants agreed that observability across multiple layers is necessary for measurement of the network quality.

-One sentiment shared by sevearal participants is that

-Presentation by {{Kerpez2021}} showed that as the Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is more often than not the bottleneck.
+The presentation by {{Kerpez2021}} showed that as Internet access becomes the norm, the limited bandwidth of 2.4Ghz wifi is most frequently the bottleneck.
 In comparison, the wider bandwidth of the 5Ghz WiFi have only been the bottleneck in 20% of the observations.

 ### Towards Future Cross-layer Observability {#discussions-cross-observability}